ministryofjustice/Claim-for-Crown-Court-Defence/docs/build_and_deploy.md

 #### Configuration and secrets

 Environment specific configuration and secrets are handled by environment variables.
-Environment variables and theere values are defined in one of three three categories.
+Environment variables and their values fall into one of three categories:

 - Non-secret app configuration
 - Secret app configuration